BeTomorrow/react-native-file-logger/README.md

 ### FileLogger.write(level, msg)

 Append the given message to the log file with the specified log level.
 The message will be formatted with the `formatter` function specified during the `FileLogger.configure()` call.

+## Troubleshooting

+### Release build give empty files

+If you are using the `console` logger api, please check that you do NOT strip logging from your release build with custom transformers in your `babel.config.js` like [babel-plugin-transform-remove-console](https://github.com/babel/minify/tree/master/packages/babel-plugin-transform-remove-console)